 How to watch today's Philadelphia 76ers vs. New York Knicks NBA Playoff game: Livestream options, more

-Long-suffering New York Knicks fans might finally have something to look forward to.
-Jalen Brunson and Co. are headed to the 2024 NBA Playoffs, facing the Philadelphia 76ers today for the first game of their Round 1 series.
+The Philadelphia 76ers face the New York Knicks today for game 2 of the first round of the 2024 NBA Playoffs.
+The Knicks lead the series of a 111-104 game 1 victory, giving long-suffering Knicks fans hope for a long postseason -- and even a run at the championship.

-Keep reading for all the ways you catch watch the Sixers vs. Knicks game, even if you don't have cable.
+Keep reading for all the ways you can watch the Sixers vs. Knicks game, even if you don't have cable.

 How and when to watch the 76ers vs. Knicks game

-Game 1 of the NBA playoff series between the Philadelphia 76ers and the New York Knicks will be played on Saturday, April 20, 2024 at 6:00 p.m.
-ET (3:00 p.m.
+Game 2 of the NBA playoff series between the Philadelphia 76ers and the New York Knicks will be played Monday, April 22, 2024 at 7:30 p.m.
+ET (4:30 p.m.
 PT).
-The game will air on ESPN and stream on SlingTV and the platforms featured below.
+The game will air on TNT and stream on SlingTV and the platforms featured below.

 How to watch the 76ers vs. Knicks game without cable